 Now Reading

-VK Murthy: Tribute To The Iconic Cinematographer
+V.K.
+Murthy: A Tribute to the Iconic Cinematographer

-VK Murthy: Tribute To The Iconic Cinematographer
+V.K.
+Murthy: A Tribute to the Iconic Cinematographer

-vk Murthy cinematographer
+vk murthy cinematographer

 Five years ago this day, Indian film industry lost a legend.
 Credited with some of the most notable works of the black and white era, VK Murthy (November 26, 1923 – April 7, 2014) lensed some of the finest works of Hindi cinema.
 His contribution to films is unique and unparalleled.